Victoriaspurlieu/qe-spree-technical-assessment/README.md

 ## My Approach

-When I received the assessment, I began by thoroughly reviewing the Spree Commerce platform, api documentation and the requirements provided.
+I began by thoroughly reviewing the Spree Commerce platform, api documentation and the requirements provided.
 My goal was to simulate what it would be like to onboard a new product and design a test strategy that would work beyond a simple demo.

 I broke down the work into the following stages: